 Creating electronic devices comes with its challenges.
 How can the creation of electronic enclosures participate in the development of your electronics project and in the growth of your business?
 Never forget about the advantages of better scalability and adaptability for your electronics enclosures.
 While creating these electronic devices, you must meet changing market demands with unbeatable lead-times thanks to an optimized and scalable manufacturing process.
 Making the most of Just-In-Time manufacturing and getting the parts you need when you need them might also be a huge advantage for your business.

 Additive manufacturing has a lot of advantages to offer you in the electronics sector.
-Let’s take the example of the plastic electronics enclosure.
+Let’s take the example of the plastic electronics housings.
 Just on this part, 3D printing has a lot to offer.
 Implementing additive manufacturing in your process is a solution to speed up your processes and gives the possibility to be more reactive and at the same time, more competitive.
 But that’s not all!
-3D printing is also giving you the opportunity to be more innovative and improve your enclosures designs
+3D printing is also giving you the opportunity to be more innovative and improve your enclosures designs.
+This way, you will be able to create plastic PCB enclosures perfecTly adapted to your projects.

 With additive manufacturing, it’s different: you only have to modify your 3D file, it won’t interrupt your manufacturing process at all.
 More reactivity in your process means you can adapt to your immediate needs without losing time and money.
-Using 3D files with 3D printing, you don’t have to worry about the lifetime of the design you made for your enclosures or for any part.
+Using 3D files with 3D printing, you don’t have to worry about the lifetime of the enclosure design, your process just become more and more flexible.
 You will have the opportunity to implement all the changes you will need when you need them.

 Moreover, mass-customization is a great benefit of additive manufacturing.
 You can adapt your file to the needs of your customer.
 It won’t be more expensive to manufacture several iterations of your enclosure using 3D printing!